Bake

 1. Make the tangzhong: In a medium saucepan, combine the flour and milk.
 Place it over medium heat and whisk until thickened and reaches at least 150ºF on a kitchen thermometer, 2 to 3 minutes.
 At 150ºF the starches gelatinize.
 If it turns into a glue-like texture that doesn’t really thicken all that much start again–this means too much of the liquid has evaporated.

-2. Make the dough: Transfer the tangzhong to the bowl of a stand mixer with the dough attachment, then add the yeast, milk, butter, egg, salt, and 2 ¾ cups of the flour.
-Knead the dough until it mostly comes away from the sides but still partly remains on the bottom of the bowl, looks smooth, and feels tacky but not too sticky, 10 to 15 minutes, or longer if your mixer is slow and old.
+2. Make the dough: Transfer the tangzhong to the bowl of a stand mixer with the dough attachment, then add the yeast, milk, sugar, butter, egg, salt, and 2 ¾ cups of the flour.
+Knead the dough until it mostly comes away from the sides but still partly remains on the bottom of the bowl, looks smooth, and feels tacky but not too sticky, 15 to 20 minutes (you may need to knead longer depending on your mixer–don't stop until you've successfully completed step 3).
 NOTE: If it still looks too wet, add the remaining 1 to 2 tablespoons; this will depend on the humidity level in your kitchen and time of year).

 3. Grab a small piece of dough and stretch it between your hands to perform a window pane test.
 If you can stretch it wide and thin enough where light comes through, it’s ready to proof.
 If it breaks quickly or easily, keep kneading.
 It’s crucial that you knead the dough long enough in order to get a really feathery, soft texture with lots of gluten development.